WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-30-azure-kubernetes-service-getting-started.md

 kubectl apply -f demo.yml
 ```

-If you don't have kubectl installed, installed it with the following Powershell command:
+If you don't have kubectl installed, install it with the following Powershell command:

 ```powershell
 Install-Script -Name 'install-kubectl' -Scope CurrentUser -Force